mrqt0/rt-traffic-generator/README.md

 	Make sure to pass **--swear-time-sync** flag to the applications to indicate (swear) that sender and receiver hosts operated with synchronize slots.

+	Tip: before measurements you SHOULD connect both sender and receiver directly and do local tests.
+You should see delays raised by network adapters, network stack delay and operating system scheduling imprecisions.
+Often these variation are not to prevent.
+But you should consider using a realtime operating system, tune your network adapter, use realtime scheduling policies, etc.

 ```